Home

 It has a 16 foot cathedral ceiling for summer chimney-effect cooling, with plenty of convection currents to lift dust up there.

-The open floor plan loft cabin has interconnecting kitchen and office areas totaling another 350 square feet.
+The open floor plan loft cabin has interconnecting kitchen and office areas totaling another 350 square feet. living room

 The handy particle scanner, visible in the photograph on a small glass end table to the right of the IQAir, measures particulate equal to or larger than .3 micron.